buch-dein-visum.de Site Logo

 Recommended for tourists planning long hikes or contact with animals.

-Japanese Encephalitis
+Japanese encephalitis

-Required for long trips to rural areas.
+Necessary for long trips to rural areas.

-Yellow Fever
+Yellow fever

 Mandatory for people arriving from countries where yellow fever is prevalent.

-Nepal mountain
+mountain Nepal

 German Diplomatic Missions in Nepal